woodbeary/laterdog-2/project-status.md

 - Implement a recommendation system for potential matches
 - Develop a mobile app version
 - Integrate with more coding platforms and version control systems
-- Implement advanced analytics for user behavior and successful matches
+- Implement advanced analytics for user behavior and successful matches newwwww

 ## Notes
 - Ensure all environment variables are properly set in .env.local